Tran981/RubyStarterProjects/README.md

 This is the training for the HackUMass Technology team of which only basic training is currently complete (see /blog)

-In the next few days I will create 3 Projects (0/3 done now) and a personal
+In the next few days I will create 3 Projects (0/3 done now) and a personal project (modified from an existing one)
 ```
 Project 1: N/A
 Project 2: N/A